Data-Driven Invariant Learning for Probabilistic Programs: Algorithm

 We solve both problems with one algorithm, \tool (short for EXpectation Invariant SynThesis).
-Our data-driven method resembles Counterexample Guided Inductive Synthesis (CEGIS), but differs in two ways.
-First, candidates are synthesized by fitting a machine learning model to program trace data starting from random input states.
-Our target programs are probabilistic, introducing a second source of randomness to program traces.
+Our data-driven method resembles Counterexample Guided Inductive Synthesis (CEGIS) (see~\cref{fig:overview}), but differs in two ways.
+First, candidates are synthesized by fitting a machine learning model to data consisted of program traces starting from random input states.
+Our target programs are also probabilistic, introducing a second source of randomness to program traces.
 Second, our approach seeks high-quality counterexamples---violating the target constraints as much as possible---in order to improve synthesis.
 For synthesizing invariants and sub-invariants, such counterexamples can be generated by using a computer algebra system to solve an optimization problem.

+In this section, we introduce a meta-algorithm to tackle both problems discussed in ~\cref{sec:problem}.
+We will see how to instantiate the meta-algorithm's subroutines in~\cref{sec:exactinv} and~\cref{sec:subinv}.